keu/docs/astro/runtime-release-notes.md

 - Release date: March 10, 2022
 - Airflow version: 2.2.4

-### New Astronomer Providers Package
+### New Astronomer Providers package

 The `astronomer-providers` package is now installed on Astro Runtime by default.
 This package is an open source collection of Apache Airflow providers and modules that is maintained by Astronomer.
 It includes deferrable versions of popular operators such as `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.

-For more information, see [Deferrable Operators](deferrable-operators.md).
+For more information, see [deferrable operators](deferrable-operators.md).
 To access the source code of this package, see the [Astronomer Providers GitHub repository](https://github.com/astronomer/astronomer-providers).

-### Additional Improvements
+### Additional improvements

 - Bump the [`openlineage-airflow` provider package](https://openlineage.io/integration/apache-airflow/) to `v0.6.1`